inflac/NightLight/README.md

 3. In a terminal run `python server.py`

 ### Manual (production deployment)
 Because the API is based on a flask application, we want to use WSGI to run the app.
-The Web server served by flask is perfect for development, but not as robust and hardened than others which are made for production.
+The Web server served by flask is perfect for development, but not as robust and hardened than others which are made for production.<br>
 Make sure to insert the host you also entered in your .env   file.

 1. Enter the base folder `NightLight`